 For items that are still fit for wear, we have an open-door policy for charities, social enterprises, and not-for-profits.
 They can come to our warehouse and collect as much clothing as they need, go out and make an impact with it, and return anything that is unused free-of-charge.

-Every charity and social enterprise we vet to ensure they are Australian or New Zealand based and that the textiles provided will remain on-shore.
+Every charity and social enterprise we vet to ensure they are Australian-based and that the textiles provided will remain on-shore.
 We are providing them with guaranteed wearable goods and reducing the burden for these not-for-profit organisations to dispose of textile waste.

 Where items are not fit for wear, we break down the textiles into a variety of categories depending on their material and decommissioning required.
 From there, we begin the recycling process.